ValdikSS/GoodbyeDPI/README.md

 These scripts launch GoodbyeDPI in recommended mode with DNS resolver redirection to Yandex DNS on non-standard port (to prevent DNS poisoning).
 If it works — congratulations!
 You can use it as-is or configure further.

+You need to use main.exe to start the program in the tray, and then you can select the desired .cmd to run it.
+You can modify config.json to change the settings.

 # How to use

 Download [latest version from Releases page](https://github.com/ValdikSS/GoodbyeDPI/releases) and run.